mabno/download-classifier/readme.md

 # Download classifier

-Simple program to polling files of download folder and classify them
+Simple program to polling files of download folder and classify them.
+Written in Rust 🦀

 ## Usage